Galabin Boevski: Honours

-Drug trafficking conviction
+Drug trafficking

 Boevski was arrested in October 2011, for possession of 9 kg of cocaine at the Guarulhos Airport in São Paulo, Brazil, on his way back from a tennis tournament for his daughter, Sara.
-He was, allegedly recruited as a mule to smuggle illegal drugs from Brazil to Western Europe.
+He was allegedly recruited as a mule to smuggle illegal drugs from Brazil to Western Europe.
 The drug was found hidden in special secret compartments inside his suitcase.

 In May 2012, Boevski was sentenced to 9 years and 4 months in prison by the Federal Court in Brazil.
 Until the end of his trial, Boevski maintained his position that he is absolutely innocent and is not a mule or a drug trafficker.
 He supposed that he might have picked up the wrong suitcases intended for someone else.
 A little over a year later, in October 2013, Boevski surprisingly landed at Sofia's airport as a free man.
 The Bulgarian authorities had not been informed of his release and had no comment.
 Subsequently, it was made clear that Boevski was expulsed from prison following a usual Brazilian procedure for expulsion of foreign prisoners.

 The Bulgarian authorities were criticized for the lack of coordination and communication with their Brazilian counterparts - mainly for not indicting Boevski in Bulgaria and for not knowing of his Brazilian expulsion.